 Putting together a gallery wall can be a daunting challenge.
 To start, you have to curate a collection of art and décor that looks oh-so-great together.
 Then, you have to assemble the collection and ensure the whole becomes greater than the sum of its parts.
 There’s spacing to consider, and placement, too.
 Where is this masterpiece going, and what décor will it pair well with?

-And once you’ve finally sorted through all of these concerns, a single question remains: how high am I supposed to hang these pictures?
+Once you’ve finally sorted through all of these concerns, a single question remains: How high am I supposed to hang these pictures?

 Interestingly, this question may be harder to answer than all the rest, because once you reach a conclusion, you’ve exited the realm of planning and entered the realm of doing.
 You’re about to put a hole in your wall—well, you’re about to put a bunch of holes in your wall—so how can you ensure you get it right?
 How can you figure out exactly how high to hang the pictures in your gallery wall?